Submission starts on May 15th. The deadline is August 20th, 2012.

 KiYoung Park, Sugarcube: Korean leading web creator agency who create Samsung’s branding site constantly and with these web sites, they’ve got some awards like “12th Webby Awards People’s Voice” and “2008 Cannes Cyber Lions Shortlist”.
 Their strong point is branded entertainment and interactive storytelling through ‘digital storytelling’.

-David Linderman: Creative Direction, Hi-ReS!
-New York.
-Linderman’s work is commonly associated with the early experimental and commercial design projects at Fork Unstable Media, a design group that he founded in 1996 in Hamburg, Germany.
-In 1999, a second Fork studio was launched in Berlin where he worked and taught as Professor for Graphic Design / Interactive Design (HfG-Offenbach) until shortly before his move to Hi-Res! in 2009.
+David Linderman: David’s work is commonly associated with the early experimental and commercial projects at Fork Unstable Media, an interactive design group that he founded in 1996, in Hamburg, Germany.
+In 1998, a second Fork studio was launched in New York City closely followed by a third office in 1999, Berlin, where he worked as Creative Director and taught as Professor for Graphic Design & Interactive Design at the Hochschule für Gestaltung (HfG-Offenbach) from 2004 until his move to Hi-Res!
+London in 2009.

 We accept all work including prize-winning works or works submitted to other contests in Japan as well as in other countries.